Getting Social Security Disability and VA Benefits

 However, if you are already approved for SSDI benefits and are in the process of applying for veterans benefits, the VA may not give much weight to the SSA's decision.
 This is because veterans benefits are only awarded for service-related conditions, which the SSA does not take into consideration.

-If your claim for SSDI benefits has been denied, turn to the experienced attorneys at Phillips Disability to help appeal your claim and get you the benefits you need.
+If your claim for SSDI benefits has been denied, turn to the experienced attorneys at Dayes Law Firm PC to help appeal your claim and get you the benefits you need.